Create PCD

 RGL Scene Manager

-Please make sure that RGLSceneManager
+Please make sure that RGLSceneManager is added to the scene.

 For more details and instruction how to do it please visit this tutorial page.